-The Biospecimen Repository represents a remarkable resource that will assist investigators as they strive to develop new prevention and treatment strategies for both animals and people with a variety of illnesses.
+The Veterinary Biospecimen Repository represents a remarkable resource that continues to assist investigators as they strive to develop new prevention and treatment strategies for both animals and people with a variety of illnesses.